JabRef/user-documentation/en/CommandLine.md

 If an export option is also specified, the import will always be processed first, and the imported or loaded file will be used by the export filter.
 If the GUI is not suppressed (using the `-n` option), any imported or loaded file will show up in the main window.

-If `--importToOpen` is used, the content of the file will be imported to the opened tab.
+If `--importToOpen` is used, the content of the file will be imported into the opened tab.

 *Note:* The `-i` option can be specified only once, and for one file only.